visit-dav/visit/src/doc/gui_manual/WorkingWithFiles/Read_Write_Options.rst

   # STRUCTURED
   # UNSTRUCTURED

-  # Iblanking.
+  # Iblanking in the file.
 No iblanking is assumed unless stated otherwise
   #
   # Options:
   # NO_IBLANKING
   # IBLANKING

+  # Ignore iblanking.
+If there is iblanking in the file, you can opt to ignore it.
+  #
+  # Options:
+  # IGNORE_IBLANKING

   # 2D vs 3D.
 3D will be assumed unless stated otherwise.
   #